janetjoywilson/janetjoywilson.github.io/_posts/2016-09-02-Can-you-Canoe.md

 ## far from the madding crowd

 During the canoe trip Liz was talking about a teacher who loved [Thomas Hardy](https://interestingliterature.com/2015/02/23/the-best-thomas-hardy-novels/) and made the class read everything he'd ever written.
-While she was telling this to another on the trail I had just had the thought about being far from the madding crowd which in turn carried me to a memory from 1987 when I went to [Thomas Hardy's cottage](https://www.nationaltrust.org.uk/hardys-cottage) in Dorset.
+While she was telling this to another on the trail I had just had the thought about being [far from the madding crowd](https://en.wikipedia.org/wiki/Far_from_the_Madding_Crowd) which in turn carried me to a memory from 1987 during my 'post university Europe Bound trip' when I went to [Thomas Hardy's cottage](https://www.nationaltrust.org.uk/hardys-cottage) in Dorset.

 Hardy took the title from Thomas Gray's poem [Elegy Written in a Country Churchyard](https://en.wikipedia.org/wiki/Elegy_Written_in_a_Country_Churchyard) (1751) ...